nRF51 Architecture Overview

 The nRF51 series chips can source the system clocks from a range of internal or external high and low frequency oscillators and distribute them internally to peripherals and system blocks based upon a module’s individual requirements.
 This prevents large clock trees from being active and drawing power when system blocks/peripherals needing this clock reference are not active.
 If a firmware enables a module that needs a clock reference without the corresponding oscillator running, the clock management system inside an nRF51 SoC will automatically enable the RC oscillator option and provide the clock.
 When the system block/peripheral goes back to idle, the clock management will automatically set the oscillator to idle.
 To avoid delays involved in starting a given oscillator, or if a specific oscillator is required, the firmware can override the automatic oscillator management so it keeps oscillators active when no system modules require the clock reference.

-Example: The nRF51-DK Development Kit, which host the nRF51422 SoC has two external crystal oscillator the default one is the 16Mhz which is the one connected to the SoC and used, and there is also a 32Khz low frequency crystal oscillator that can be selected.
-The 32Khz is optimal for high accuracy and ultra low power applications.
+Example: The nRF51-DK Development Kit, which host the nRF51422 SoC has two external crystal oscillators.
+The default master one is the 16Mhz which is the one always connected to the SoC and used by the CPU and most system blocks and peripherals.
+The second crystal is the 32Khz low frequency crystal oscillator that is used by the RTC and the WDT peripherals.

 In the nRF51 architecture, there are three main types of memories: